SirHenricus/Quake1Asset_newformat/README.md

 ??? ---> .dae/.anm
 (as of writing this, I have not been able to export animations as Noesis is only able to properly export skeletal animations instead of the vertex aniamtions that Quake mdls use)

+## Changelog

+- 12/9/24: Changing project name to "Quake 1/Hexen 2 for Modern Formats" leaving repository name the same.